Student Misconduct

 Possessing and/or using weapons or explosive devices Short-term suspension Indefinite expulsion, notification to law enforcement

-Possessing/using tobacco products Short-term suspension Long-term suspension (90 days)
+Possessing/using tobacco products Detention Long-term suspension

-Disrupting the educational process Lunch detention Long-term suspension (90 days)
+Disrupting the educational process Lunch detention Long-term suspension

-Highly inappropriate behavior Short-term suspension Long-term suspension (90 days)
+Highly inappropriate behavior Detention Long-term suspension

-Forgery Lunch detention Short-term suspension
+Forgery Detention Short-term suspension

-Theft Lunch detention Long-term suspension (90 days)
+Theft Detention Long-term suspension

-Closed Campus Violation Lunch detention Short-term suspension
+Closed Campus Violation Detention Short-term suspension

 Electronic Devices Taken away and parent/adult picks up Taken away, parent/adult picks up and short-term suspension

-Computer Misuse Lunch detention Short-term suspension
+Computer Misuse Detention Short-term suspension

-Public Display of Affection Lunch detention Short-term suspension
+Public Display of Affection Detention Short-term suspension

 Prior to the imposition of a corrective action or punishment upon a special education student, the school principal and special education staff who have knowledge of the student’s disability will determine if there is a causal relationship between the disability and the misconduct giving rise to the corrective action or punishment.
 When a relationship is found to exist, special education programming procedures shall be employed.